sigedu-org/website/_pages/bea/bea19.md

 : {% include gallery id="gold" layout="half" %}

 Sponsoring Opportunities
-: We are extremely grateful to our sponsors for the past workshops: in the recent years, we have been supported by [Cambridge University Press & Assessment](https://www.cambridge.org/), [CATALPA](https://www.fernuni-hagen.de/english/research/clusters/catalpa/), [Cognii](https://www.cognii.com), [Duolingo](https://duolingo.com/), [Educational Testing Service](https://www.ets.org/), [Grammarly](https://grammarly.com/), [iLexIR](https://ilexir.co.uk/), [NBME](https://nbme.org/), and [Newsela](https://newsela.com/).
+: We are extremely grateful to our sponsors for the past workshops: in the recent years, we have been supported by [Cambridge University Press & Assessment](https://www.cambridge.org/), [CATALPA](https://www.fernuni-hagen.de/english/research/clusters/catalpa/), [Cognii](https://www.cognii.com), [Duolingo](https://duolingo.com/), [Duolingo English Test](https://englishtest.duolingo.com/), [Educational Testing Service](https://www.ets.org/), [Grammarly](https://grammarly.com/), [iLexIR](https://ilexir.co.uk/), [NBME](https://nbme.org/), and [Newsela](https://newsela.com/).
 This year, we want to continue helping students to attend the workshop, including the accommodation of the student post-workshop dinner and offering  grants covering best paper presentations.
 We are hoping to identify sponsors who might be willing to contribute $100 (Bronze), $250 (Silver) or $500 (Gold sponsorship) to subsidize some of the workshop costs.
 Perks of sponsorship include logos on the workshop website and in the proceedings.
 If you would like to sponsor the BEA, please send us an [email](mailto:bea.nlp.workshop@gmail.com).

 ## Organizing Committee